munterfi/hereR/.github/CONTRIBUTING.md

 ## Credits

-Add your GitHub user name to the fixed bug or added feature entry in the `NEWS.md` to ensure credits are given correctly:
+Add your GitHub username to the bugfix or feature entry in the `NEWS.md` to ensure credits are given correctly:

 ```
 # version x.x.x.9000